Pre-’93 NFL pension benefits group receives $100K donation

 “Despite paving the way for the NFL to become what it is today, players of Jim Brown’s era have been left behind with the lowest pension package among all other major U.S. sports leagues,” FAIR president Lisa Marie Riggins said.
 “These players have never had league health insurance and retirement income is often consumed by medical expenses.
 With everything they have contributed to the league and the game, they deserve the security of a pension they can survive on.”

-Addressing the disparity “would be a paradigm shift of historic proportions for a generation of believed players,” Riggins said.
+Addressing the disparity “would be a paradigm shift of historic proportions for a generation of beloved players,” Riggins said.

 The league and its union instituted “legacy benefits” in its last accord in 2011 that supplemented pre-93 retirees’ pensions by between $108 and $124 monthly per credited season.